williamrhancock/Pedantic2/README.md

 docker-compose up
 ```

-## 🛠️ Installation: Easier Than Explaining GitHub to Your Mom
+## 🛠️ On Metal Installation: Easier Than Explaining GitHub to Your Mom

 **Prerequisites** (or suffer the postinstall script's wrath):
 - Node.js 18+ ([grab it](https://nodejs.org/))